All Episodes

 The fascinating thing about that, Linda, did you pick this up?

-Because more leftists and liberals, they don't want any restrictions.
+Because for leftists and liberals, they don't want any restrictions.

-And then you have l states that will allow abortion even up to the hours before giving birth.
+Okay, and then you have states that will allow abortion even up to the hours before giving birth.

-Yeah, I gotta say, I think they I think what happened was they forgot to check their human souls at the door today, and they just acted like regular people and thought like regular people, and they weren't trying to kowtow to the woke left.
+Yeah, I got to say, I think they happened was they forgot to check their human souls at the door today, and they just acted like regular people and thought like regular people, and they weren't trying to cowtow to the woke left.

-And I think, you know, when they're just talking like regular people, and they actually look at the sonograms, and they start to just have a conversation, and they they're not thinking like, oh, I better not say that because you know that's not politically correct to identify.
+And I think, you know, when they're just talking like regular people and they actually look at the sonograms and they start to just have a conversation, and they're not thinking, like, oh, I better not say that because, you know, that's not politically correct who identifies.

 You mentioned Stacey Abrams.